-Trade and other payables Trade payables are non-interest bearing and are stated at their nominal value as they are due on demand.
+Trade and other payables Amounts owed to other group companies are initially measured at fair value and are subsequently reported at amortised cost.
+Non-interest bearing trade creditors are stated at their nominal value as they are due on demand.